MicrosoftDocs/architecture-center/docs/example-scenario/certificate-lifecycle/index-content.md

   While not mandatory, you can set up custom email notifications by tagging the certificate with the recipient's email address.
 Tagging the certificate helps ensure timely notifications when the renewal process completes.
 If multiple recipients are necessary, separate their email addresses by a comma or a semicolon.
 The tag name for this purpose is _Recipient_, and its value is one or more email addresses of the designated administrators.

   When you use tags, as opposed to [built-in certificate notifications](/azure/key-vault/certificates/overview-renew-certificate?tabs=azure-portal#get-notified-about-certificate-expiration), you can apply notifications to a specific certificate with a designated recipient.
-Built-in certificate notification apply indiscriminately to all certificates within the key vault, using the same recipient for all.
+Built-in certificate notifications apply indiscriminately to all certificates within the key vault, using the same recipient for all.

   You can integrate built-in notifications with the solution but use a different approach.
-While built-in notifications can only notify about an upcoming certificate expiration, the tags can send notifications when the certificate renews on the internal CA and it's then availabile in Key Vault.
+While built-in notifications can only notify about an upcoming certificate expiration, the tags can send notifications when the certificate renews on the internal CA and when it's available in Key Vault.

 - **Key Vault extension configuration:** You must equip the servers that need to use the certificates with the key vault extension, a versatile tool compatible with [Windows](https://learn.microsoft.com/azure/virtual-machines/extensions/key-vault-windows) and [Linux](/azure/virtual-machines/extensions/key-vault-linux) systems.
 Azure infrastructure as a service (IaaS) servers and on-premises or other cloud servers that integrate through [Azure Arc](/azure/azure-arc/overview) are supported.
 Configure the key vault extension to periodically poll Key Vault for any updated certificates.
 The polling interval is customizable and flexible so it can align with specific operational requirements.